Reports and Data Management

 Shopping Data Example

-The shopping data connects ingredients to real products at specific stores:
+Connect ingredients to actual products at specific stores:

 # config/db/eggs/shopping.yml